-Twinning is a programme funded by the European Union within the framework of which public sector institutions or institutions with public sector involvement in a beneficiary country work together with their colleagues in the European Union Member States to achieve the adoption or implementation of some part of the European Union acquis communautaire and implement particular objectives of the Association Agreement.
-The broader goal of twinning is therefore to support beneficiary countries in creating strong and modern administrative structures through the development of human resources and leadership capability building.
+Twinning is an EU funded programme for institutional cooperation.
+Within the programme, EU public sector institutions or institutions with public sector involvement work together to achieve the adoption or implementation of some part of the EU acquis communautaire and particular objectives of the Association Agreement within the beneficiary country.
+The broader goal of twinning is therefore to support beneficiary countries in creating strong and modern administrative structures through the development of human resources and leadership building.

-- Cooperation partner countries with Instrument for Pre-accession Assistance (IPA) funding: Albania, Bosnia and Herzegovina, Kosovo, North Macedonia, Montenegro, Serbia and Turkey
+- Beneficiary countries within the Instrument for Pre-accession Assistance (IPA): Albania, Bosnia and Herzegovina, Kosovo, North Macedonia, Montenegro, Serbia and Turkey

-- Cooperation partner countries with European Neighbourhood and Partnership Instrument (ENPI) funding: Algeria, Armenia, Azerbaijan, Belarus, Egypt, Georgia, Israel, Jordan, Lebanon, Morocco, Moldova, Tunisia, Ukraine.
+- Beneficiary countries within the European Neighbourhood and Partnership Instrument (ENPI): Algeria, Armenia, Azerbaijan, Belarus, Egypt, Georgia, Israel, Jordan, Lebanon, Morocco, Moldova, Tunisia, Ukraine.

 Participating in twinning projects